 - When Aradia from Homestuck finally gets her hands on Manipulative Bitch Vriska, the result isn't pretty.
 However, we later find this trope was subverted when it turns out Vriska was not dead.

-- The Simpsons: In a flashBack we see why Moe was kicked out of The Little Rascals.
+- In a flashback we see why Moe was kicked out of The Little Rascals.
 (He played Stinky, the kid who always got a face full of exhaust from an exhaust pipe.)